Heck-R/HeckR_Replace/README.md

 For more information on the replaces as options, please see [AutoHotkey - Hotstrings](https://www.autohotkey.com/docs/Hotstrings.htm).  \
 (For clarification: a hotstring is basically in the format of `:<modifiers>:<key>::<value>`)

+# Additional Functionalities

+## Unicode Character insertion With Character Code

+This is basically a lost / not properly working Windows functionality that makes it possible to insert unicode characters with their character values

+To do this
+- Hold down the `Alt` key
+- Press `+` or `-` on your numpad.
+  - In case you use `+`, you will have to use the character's hex value
+  - In case you use `-`, you will have to use the character's decimal value
+- Type the character code
+- Release `Alt`

 # Notes